waynodiablo/Oystercard/advanced_javascript/github_profiles.md

-#Github Profiles
+#Week 7 - Advanced JavaScript

 :construction: UNDER CONSTRUCTION :construction:

 Congratulations on reaching Week 7 and attaining senior cohort status!
 From this point on, you will notice that there is far less 'scaffolding' in the walkthroughs.
 It is assumed that on reaching this stage in the course you are more familiar with technical language, reading documentation and utilising resources such as [Stack Overflow](http://stackoverflow.com/), your byte group and your pair.
+Whilst we will still structure your learning with learning objectives, resources and challenges, we encourage you to go 'off the beaten track'.
+Feel free to explore interesting frameworks and side projects - as long as you are working in a pair, anything goes!

+![Gundam Cat](https://developer.github.com/images/gundamcat.png)

+##Github Profiles

 This week's project involves using JavaScript to consume data available from third parties over the network (e.g. Github API data accessed via Ajax) and using more advanced JavaScript Model View Controller (MVC) frameworks such as AngularJS.

-![Gundam Cat](https://developer.github.com/images/gundamcat.png)

 ***Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***